cloudoperators/greenhouse/docs/getting-started/operations/authorization-webhook.md

 - **Created automatically** when a Team gets the `greenhouse.sap/support-group: "true"` label
 - **Named** `<team-name>-sa` (e.g., for team `my-team`, the SA is `my-team-sa`)
 - **Deleted automatically** if the support-group label is removed from the Team

+> **Note**: The ServiceAccount is created as part of the Team reconciliation cycle, which requires `spec.mappedIdPGroup` to be set and the Organization's SCIM integration to be configured and available.
+If these prerequisites are not met, the ServiceAccount will not be created even if the support-group label is present.
+See [Setting up Team members synchronization](../../../user-guides/organization/creation#setting-up-team-members-synchronization-with-greenhouse) for SCIM configuration details.

 > **Note**: The `greenhouse.sap/owned-by` label on the ServiceAccount is **immutable** once set - it cannot be changed or removed.
 This prevents cross-team privilege escalation.